chandan-l-s-me/Plant-watering-system/README.md

-# 🌱 Plant-watering-system
-#  Soil Moisture and Temperature Monitoring System
+# 🌱 Arduino Smart Irrigation System

 This project is an **automated irrigation system** that monitors **soil moisture** and **temperature** using an LCD display, relay-controlled water pump, and DS18B20 temperature sensor.